markdom/specification/1.0/markdom.md

 ##### Line Break Content {#domain-linebreakcontent}

 A *Markdom line break content* is a *Markdom content* that represents a link.
 A line break is either a *hard line break* or a *soft line break*.
 Implementations that generate output that is displayed to humans should display only hard line breaks.
-Implementations that generate output that is processed as souce code, e.g. as Markdown text, should also display soft line breaks in a way that doesn't introduce line breaks during further processing of the generated source code.
+Implementations that generate output that is processed as source code, e.g. as Markdown text, should also display soft line breaks in a way that doesn't introduce line breaks during further processing of the generated source code.

 A *Markdom line break content* has a mandatory boolean parameter named `hard`.

 ##### Link Content {#domain-linkcontent}

 A *Markdom link content* is a *Markdom content* that represents text with a link.
-Implementations that generate output that is displayed to humans should display text appropriatly emphasized (e.g. underlined or in a different color).
+Implementations that generate output that is displayed to humans should display text appropriately emphasized (e.g. underlined or in a different color).

 A *Markdom link content* has a mandatory integer parameter named `uri` and a sequence of *Markdom contents* named `contents`.

 Valid values of the `uri` parameter are valid [URI references](https://tools.ietf.org/html/rfc3986#section-4.1).
 Actual applications that process Markdom documents may impose further constraints.

-The `contents` sequnece shouldn't be empty.
+The `contents` sequence shouldn't be empty.
 A *Markdom content* in the `contents` sequence must not contain another *Markdom link content* or, recursively, contain a *Markdom content* that contains a *Markdom link content*.

 ##### Text Content {#domain-textcontent}

 A *Markdom text content* is a *Markdom content* that represents a portion of text.
-Implementations that generate output that is displayed to humans should display the text as preformatted text in an appropriate font.
+Implementations that generate output that is displayed to humans should display the text as text in an appropriate font.

 A *Markdom text content* has a mandatory string parameter named `text`.